tahasin007/telemedicine-and-health-advice-system/README.md

 1.Symptom Checker

-2.Seek appointment to a particular doctor
+2.Request appointment with a particular doctor

 3.Video call with doctor